 In a 24- or 48-hour time period, eligible entrants work in teams of 2 to answer a brief for a not-for-profit organization, selected by The Globe and Mail in consultation with the competition judges.
-The Canadian qualifying competitions are designed to prepare the teams for the global Young Lions competition in Cannes.
+The Canadian qualifying competitions are designed to prepare the teams for the Global Young Lions Competition which will be virtual in 2022.
 To learn more about the global competitions, visit canneslions.com.

-The Globe and Mail has been proud to host the Young Lions Print, Cyber and Film competitions since 2007, Media since 2008, and Marketers since 2012.
-In the last 10 years of competing, Canada’s Young Lions have seen tremendous success on the world stage.
+The Globe and Mail has been proud to host the Young Lions Print, Digital and Film competitions since 2007, Media since 2008, and Marketers since 2012.

-An esteemed panel of industry leaders and experts will pore over an expected 300+ submissions from this year’s competition to determine the best work from Canada’s top young talent in the media, creative and marketing industries.
+An esteemed panel of industry leaders and experts will pore over an expected 375+ submissions from this year’s competitions to determine the best work from Canada’s top young talent in the media, creative and marketing industries.

 Click here to see the full list of jury members for each category.

 You can download the “Competition Assets” folder on the Competition page, which includes the Samara logo in .JPEG, .PNG, and .EPS format, along with a design considerations document.

 We do not recommend this.
 The parameters are in place for a reason and the judges may not consider submissions that go against the client ask.